Werner Junck

-Werner Junck (28 December 1895 – 6 August 1976) was a German general in the Luftwaffe during World War II and commander of Fliegerführer Irak.
+Werner Junck (28 December 1895 – 6 August 1976) was a German general in the Luftwaffe during World War II, serving in Iraq and later in the Baltic campaign.
 He claimed five aerial victories during World War I.

-Origin
+Early life

 Werner Junck was born in Magdeburg, the Province of Saxony, the Kingdom of Prussia, the German Empire, on 28 December 1895.
+He was interested in aviation, and learned to fly in 1913.

 Career

-World War 1
+World War I

-He was interested in aviation before World War I, and learned to fly in 1913.
-However, he entered military service as an artillery officer as World War I began.
+Junck entered military service as an artillery officer as World War I began.
 In 1916, he was posted to Flieger-Abteilung (Flier Detachment) 33 of the Die Fliegertruppen (the flying troops).

 In October 1916, as Die Fliegertruppen morphed into the Luftstreitkräfte, Junck was transferred to a fighter squadron, Jagdstaffel 8.
-He scored his first aerial victory on 24 April 1917, downing a 20 Squadron FE.2d east of Ypres.
-He rose to command of the jasta on 4 April 1918 and stayed with it through war's end.
-Junck would be wounded three times and shoot down four SPADs in northern France before the Armistice.
+He achieved his first aerial victory on 24 April 1917, downing a 20 Squadron FE.2d east of Ypres.
+He rose to command of the jasta on 4 April 1918 and stayed with it through the war's end.
+Junck was wounded three times and shot down four SPADs in northern France before the Armistice.
 His five victories made him an ace.
 His three wounds qualified him for a Silver Wound Badge, though there is no record it was awarded to him.

 Interwar period

-Werner Junck was one of the instructors at the Luftwaffes secret Lipetsk fighter-pilot school in the Soviet Union from 1925 to 1928.
-Junck also participated in the first, third and fourth FAI International Tourist Plane Contest Challenge 1929 (27th place) Challenge 1932 (14th place) and Challenge 1934 (6th place).
-In 1934, he joined the nascent Luftwaffe at the rank of major.
-By 1938-1939, he was an Oberstleutnant commanding Jagdgruppe 334.
+Werner Junck was an instructor at the Reichswehr's secret Lipetsk fighter-pilot school in the Soviet Union from 1925 to 1928.
+Junck also participated in the first, third and fourth Fédération Aéronautique Internationale (FAI) Tourist Plane Contests: Challenge 1929 (27th place), Challenge 1932 (14th place), and Challenge 1934 (6th place).

+Later in 1934, he joined the nascent Luftwaffe with the rank of major.
+By 1938 or 1939, he was an Oberstleutnant commanding Jagdgruppe 334.

-World War 2
+World War II

-Junck's best-known role in World War II is commanding Fliegerführer Irak, the aerial component of Sonderstab F, a military mission sent to Iraq in May 1941 to aid Rashid Ali's rebel government after it forced out the pro-British regime the previous month.
-On 29 May they retreated from the country.
-Later in the war, he led forces in the fighting against the Allied forces in Normandy.
+Junck's best-known role in World War II was as Fliegerführer (squadron commander) of unit Sonderkommando Junck (Special Force Junck), the Luftwaffe component of the Sonderstab F mission in Iraq in early May 1941.
+The purpose of Special Staff F was to aid General Rashid Ali's rebel government after it overthrew the pro-British regime the previous month.
+On 29 May, the mission retreated from Iraq.

+Later in the war, Junck led forces as Jagdfliegerführer Deutsche Bucht (Fighter Leader German Bight) in the Baltic campaign.

-Later Years
+Later years

 In 1960 he was appointed honorary chairman of the Gemeinschaft der Jagdflieger, the Association of Fighter Pilots.